HewlettPackard/shs-docs/docs/portal/developer-portal/release_notes/hash_validation_howto.md

 https://downloads.hpe.com/pub/keys/HPE-GPG-Public-Keys.tar.gz

-# Validate the SHA-256 checksum of Slingshot Software/Firmware
+# Validate the SHA-256 checksum of HPE Slingshot Software/Firmware

 ## Before you begin

-Check the `sha256.manifest` file which is uploaded with Slingshot Software.
+Check the `sha256.manifest` file which is uploaded with HPE Slingshot Software.

-After downloading the Slingshot Software, validate the SHA-256 checksum value on TAR archive.
+After downloading the HPE Slingshot Software, validate the SHA-256 checksum value on TAR archive.
 Depending on operating system, use following procedure to verify the SHA-256 checksum value for every software component inside the archive.